iadityagupta/KOINER/README.md

 **News**: Get the latest cyrptocurrency news on one click.
 Also you can look at the sentiment of the headline if it is positive, nagative or neutral.

 **Customization**: Tailor your experience by creating watchlists to focus on the coins that matter most to you.
-(Backend)
+I have used the backend for my app using Firebase [Still working on it!].